-Melanie Lidman is a freelance journalist in Israel.
-Originally from Boston and a graduate of the University of Maryland, she also works for the Times of Israel and covers Africa and the Middle East for Global Sisters Report.
+Melanie Lidman is a freelance journalist in San Francisco.
+Originally from Boston and a graduate of the University of Maryland, she previously worked for the Times of Israel and as Africa and the Middle East for Global Sisters Report.
 Previously, Lidman was the Jerusalem metro reporter for the Jerusalem Post.
-Though Israel has one of the highest concentration of journalists in the world, Lidman is one of the only who travels to news events almost exclusively by bicycle, which she calls Savlanut (patience).

 Writing is an essential tool, the way sister theologians in Myanmar can share their thoughts and ideas with people around the world and ensure the diversity of theological thought.
 Here, six sisters who participated in the writing workshop share their stories.

 The Worleys of Tennessee adopted their daughter Teagan at the age of 5 in March.
 Wanting to know more about her early years, they came across a Global Sisters Report article about nuns in China who care for orphans with disabilities — and found some of the answers they were looking for.